ropensci/skimr/inst/other_docs/blog_v2.md

 Better internal data structures
 -------------------------------

-In v1, `skimr` stored all of its data in a “long format”, data frame.
+In v1, `skimr` stored all of its data in a "long format", data frame.
-Although hidden from the user by its print methods, this format would appear any time you’d try do something with the results of a `skim()` call.
+Although hidden from the user by its print methods, this format would appear any time you'd try do something with the results of a `skim()` call.
 It looked something like this:

     skim(mtcars) %>% dplyr::filter(stat=="hist")